viruscamp/vue-cli-plugin-auto-import-tags/ReadMe.md

   ]
 }
 ```
-Currently we donot support parallel build, so turn it off.
+Currently the plugin does not support parallel build, so you must turn it off.
 ```javascript
 // vue.config.js
 module.exports = {